VigneshKumar-Tech-Design/Odin-recipes/README.md

-This is a sample project tased bu ODIN - PROJECT to create a cookbook webpage using basic HTML
+This is a sample project provided by ODIN - PROJECT to create a cookbook webpage using basic HTML